 A pot experiment was set up to investigate the revitalization potential of selected treatments on a highly contaminated/degraded soil.
 In the experiment 6 factors and 7 treatments were used, each in 4 replicates, using rape (Brassica napus) as test plant.
 During the time period of the experiment continuous observations and measurements were conducted, plant and soil analyses - chemical and microbiological - were made to establish the main effects and results of the used treatments.
 Among them compost+soil-inoculum addition proved to be the best for the revitalization.
 This fact shows that the compost in a good quality, and the compost enriched with microbes, or the inoculation with compost extracted microbes can play the most important role in the revitalization of contaminated soils.
 Manure, and the manure+inoculums can also be used as a prominent treatment in the restoration of soils, so as to increase the organic matter content and the microbial activity in one step.
 The single alga- and microbial inocula treatment was not fully successful, therefore, their use -without adding any parallel organic matter- cannot be fully recommended.
 The clay-additive ont he other hand could increase persistency and activity of the applied microbes during the revitalization.
-Application of organic additives supplemented with microbial inoculums can be suggested, as appropriate treatments of degraded/contaminated soils, of rather missing soil-biological activity.
+Application of degraded/contaminated soils, of rather missing soil-biological activity.